alchmy/alchmy/README.md

 ### 1. <a name="installation"></a>Installation

 #### <a name="environment-setup"></a>Environment Setup
-If you are not starting a project from scratch, skip to [pine-cli setup](#spinec-setup).
+If you are not building an environment from scratch, skip to [alchmy-cli setup](#alchmy-setup).
 Sometimes Linux users have trouble with global installations of npm packages due to [permissions errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash